Start date: 21 Feb 2021 (Sun)

 DBA, MSc, MBA, BSSc, FCIM, FPVCBS, Chartered Marketer, Certified Digital Marketer, Chartered IT Professional

-Assessment and Award
+Assessments and Award

-- A Professional Certificate will be awarded by the Institute for Entrepreneurship (IfE) of The Hong Kong Polytechnic University to students who achieve at least 70% of attendance and "Pass" (grade C with 50%) in both continuous assessment and examination.
+- A Professional Certificate will be awarded by the Institute for Entrepreneurship (IfE) of The Hong Kong Polytechnic University to students who achieve at least 70% of attendance and "Pass" (grade C with 50%) in both continuous assessments and examination.

 Upon successful completion of this course, students can apply for Certified Digital Marketer (CDM) status at the Hong Kong Association of Interactive Marketing (HKAIM).*